grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Your code has a single target that exposes the same time series multiple times, or multiple targets with identical labels.
 - System time of your Prometheus instance has been shifted backwards.
 If this was a mistake, fix the system time back to normal.
 Otherwise, wait until the system time catches up to the time it was changed.
-- You are running multiple Prometheus instances pushing the same metrics and [your high-availability tracker is not properly configured for deduplication]({{< relref "../configure/configuring-high-availability-deduplication.md" >}}).
+- You are running multiple Prometheus instances pushing the same profiles and [your high-availability tracker is not properly configured for deduplication]({{< relref "../configure/configuring-high-availability-deduplication.md" >}}).
 - Prometheus relabelling has been configured and it causes series to clash after the relabelling.
 Check the error message for information about which series has received a sample out of order.
 - A Prometheus instance was restarted, and it pushed all data from its Write-Ahead Log to remote write upon restart, some of which has already been pushed and ingested.
 This is normal and can be ignored.

 > **Note**: You can learn more about out of order samples in Prometheus, in the blog post [Debugging out of order samples](https://www.robustperception.io/debugging-out-of-order-samples/).

-### err-mimir-sample-duplicate-timestamp
+### err-fire-sample-duplicate-timestamp

 This error occurs when the ingester rejects a sample because it is a duplicate of a previously received sample with the same timestamp but different value in the same time series.

 Common **causes**:

-- Multiple endpoints are exporting the same metrics, or multiple Prometheus instances are scraping different metrics with identical labels.
+- Multiple endpoints are exporting the same profiles, or multiple Prometheus instances are scraping different profiles with identical labels.
 - Prometheus relabelling has been configured and it causes series to clash after the relabelling.
 Check the error message for information about which series has received a duplicate sample.

-### err-mimir-exemplar-series-missing
+### err-fire-exemplar-series-missing

 This error occurs when the ingester rejects an exemplar because its related series has not been ingested yet.